trdischat/grouproll/README.md

-# Group Rolls for D&D 5e (with limited support for Pathfinder 2e)
+# Group Rolls for D&D 5e

 The primary purpose of this module is to facilitate group ability and skill check rolls per the D&D 5e Player's Handbook, page 175: *"If at least half the group succeeds, the whole group succeeds."*  It also displays the rolls for each individual token, and therefore can be used to roll individual saving throws for an entire groups of tokens at once.
 It was not intended to be used to automate combat or apply damage.
 There are far better tools for that, such as [midi-QoL](https://foundryvtt.com/packages/midi-qol).